 Red Lentil Dal with Coconut and Sweet Potatoes

 Here I go on my lentil rant again: eat more lentils, people!
 Seriously- they are delish, nutrish, and cheap!
 This gorgeous and tasty dal, or Indian lentil curry, showcases the best of what lentils have to offer.
 These little legumes are quick cooking (25-30 minutes tops) and meld with a wide spectrum of amazing flavors.
-In this recipe, I've paired red lentils with a bold spice mix, sweet potatoes, and coconut milk to create a killer curry.
+In this recipe, I've paired red lentils with a bold spice mix, sweet potatoes grated on a box grater, and coconut milk to create a killer curry.
 The resulting color is insanely vibrant and the flavor is intense and warming without being spicy.
 Plus, it all came together really quickly so this is a great quick fix meal on a busy weeknight!
 Tobin went back for three helpings when I made this recently- we loved it!
 While my boys weren't crazy about this dish, I sent some home with my friend for her baby boy and he devoured his bowl!
 So it is potentially kid friendly as well (it's loaded with plant based protein and good-for-you nutrients).
 I like to serve this as a main dish when I'm craving a satisfying vegetarian (even vegan) entree, but it would also be lovely as a side dish on an Indian style menu.
 Mmm- maybe paired up with some tandoori chicken!
 This dal is more of a thick stew, but if you would like to make it soupier you could add in more water to achieve the consistency you like.
 Dollop a little greek yogurt on top, add a lemon wedge, sprinkle some toasted coconut and cilantro to finish and you have a perfect, DALicious bowl of curry- don't forget the naan bread for dunking!

 prep time: 15 min. cook time: 30 min. serves: 6 (unless you live with a "Tobin" haha)